ozkary/ozkary.github.io/dep-book/chapters/17-data-engineering-process-fundamentals-data-streaming-exercise.md

 ### Docker

-To run this locally or on VMs, the best approach is to use Docker Container.
-For this exercise, we are going to use a lightweight configuration of Kafka and Spark using Bitnami images.
+For running this locally or on virtual machines (VMs), the optimal approach is to leverage Docker Containers.
+In this exercise, we'll utilize a lightweight configuration of Kafka and Spark using Bitnami images.
 This configuration assumes a minimal setup with a Spark Master, a Spark Worker, and a Kafka broker.

 Docker provides a platform for packaging, distributing, and running applications within containers.
 This ensures consistency across different environments and simplifies the deployment process.
-We can download and install Docker from the official website (https://www.docker.com/get-started).
-Once Docker is installed, the Docker command-line interface (docker) becomes available, allowing us to manage and interact with containers efficiently.
+To get started, you can download and install Docker from the official website (https://www.docker.com/get-started).
+Once Docker is installed, the Docker command-line interface (docker) becomes available, enabling us to efficiently manage and interact with containers.

 #### Docker Compose file

-Use the **docker-bitnami.compose.yaml** file to configure a single environment where those two services should be running.
-In case we need to run these services in different VMs, we would each Docker image in a separate VM.
+Utilize the **docker-bitnami.compose.yaml** file to configure a unified environment where both of these services should run.
+In the event that we need to run these services on distinct virtual machines (VMs), we would deploy each Docker image on a separate VM.

 ```yaml
 version: "3.6"